go-programmer/codechallenge/codility/10.prime-composite-numbers/5.flags/README.md

 # Problem

+Find the maximum number of flags that can be set on mountain peaks.

 A non-empty array A consisting of N integers is given.

 **A peak is an array element which is larger than its neighbours.**